navtrack/navtrack/README.md

 dotnet build
 ```

-4. (Optional) Start MongoDB using our development docker-compose file or if you already have a MongoDB instance running you can configure the connection strings in the following 2 files, one for the API and one for the Listener service.
+4. (Optional) Start PostgreSQL using our development docker-compose file or if you already have a PostgreSQL instance running you can configure the connection strings in the following 2 files, one for the API and one for the Listener service.

 ```
 docker-compose -f docker-compose.dev.yml up